 Is it true that if you have a healthy relationship you should never fight?
 Not at all!
 Everyone fights.
 In fact it is healthy to fight if you do it right!
 It is how you fight that matters.
-The goal of fighting is to resolve conflicts and come to a good place together.
+With functional fighting the goal of fighting is to resolve conflicts and come to a good place together.
 How do you do this?

 The most important thing to do when you are fighting is to “lean” into your partner.
 Remember that your partner is not your enemy!
 Your partner is your partner, your love.
 Get “closer” to your partner and remember that you are a team.
 Sometimes leaning in means that you physically get close to each other.
 Maybe hold hands, maybe hug.
 Maybe it is remembering loving things about your partner so that you stay more emotionally close to your partner during the fight.
 Remember how important the relationship is to both of you.